risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

 Neon is a Serverless Postgres designed for the cloud that separates compute and storage to offer modern developer features such as autoscaling, branching, bottomless storage, and others.

-Follow these steps to successfully ingest CDC data from Neon into RisingWave:
+Follow these steps to ingest CDC data from Neon into RisingWave:

 ## 1. Sign Up for a Neon Cloud Account